 This group of errors reflects status only.
 If some errors recur often, the operating system should try to map out the sectors involved.
-(Recurring errors degrade performance.)
+Recurring errors degrade performance.
+The 753 does not update the IOPBs for successfully recovered soft errors.

-Code(H) Description 30 Soft ECC Corrected - During a disk read in ECC Mode 2, the 754 detected and corrected one or more ECC errors.
-31 ECC Error Ignored - During a disk read in ECC Mode 1, the 754 detected but ignored an ECC error and continued the transfer.
-32 Auto-seek Retry Recovered - The 754 successfully completed the transfer but, during the transfer, it recovered from an error by resetting the drive.
-33 Soft Retry Recovered - The 754 encountered an error while executing this command.
+Code(H) Description 30 Soft ECC Corrected - During a disk read in ECC Mode 2, the 753 detected and corrected one or more ECC errors.
+31 ECC Error Ignored - During a disk read in ECC Mode 1, the 753 detected but ignored an ECC error and continued the transfer.
+32 Auto-seek Retry Recovered - The 753 successfully completed the transfer but, during the transfer, it recovered from an error by resetting the drive.
+33 Soft Retry Recovered - The 753 encountered an error while executing this command.
 An RBC retry was successful.